|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On September 28, 1945 assigned to 2 CRD.
-Placed into storage by 2 CRD on October 12, 1945.
-Then stored by 2 FBRD on February 2, 1946.
+On September 28, 1945 assigned to 2 Central Recovery Depot (2 CRD).
+On October 12, 1945 placed into storage.
+On February 2, 1946 assigned to 2 FBRD.
 On August 14, 1946 offered for sale and placed on tender on September 6, 1946.
-Final assignment was with the maintenance squadron at RAAF Rathmines with a total of 602.20 hours on the airframe.
+Final assignment was the maintenance squadron at RAAF Rathmines with a total of 602.20 hours of flight time on the airframe.

 Dismantled for road transport and by May 28, 1947 listed for disposal and by August 23, 1948 and authorized for write off.
 On March 2, 1949 transfered to the auction depot at Rathmines, NSW.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.